Harmony House (Dayglow album): Composition and lyrics

 "Moving Out" is an electric piano song inspired by the James Taylor album "That's Why I'm Here".
 Stating that it is "one of [his] favorite songs [he's] written so far," Struble describes Woah Man as "[letting] go of holding on."
 Originally not intended to make it onto the album's tracklist, 'Strangers" is the vulnerable, somber "emotional climax" of the record, with Struble explaining "I want people to know that I go through hard stuff too, and life is like that sometimes."
 In an album overview with Pilerats Sloan explains "Like Ivy" as the second part to "Strangers" and the "immediate closure following [the previous track]".
 Struble continues, "The first track on the record, Something, is like the essence of quickly rising to fame and feeling so overwhelmed by it.
 During the outro I say "It's taking time, it's taking time” over and over— like I can't even get the words out of what I'm trying to say.
 Like Ivy on the other hand though, is like the completion of the sentence."

 Release and promotion

 On January 11, 2021, Struble released the lead single from Harmony House, "Close to You".
 The song reached a peak of 22 on Billboard's Alternative Airplay chart and 20 on the Adult Alternative Airplay chart.
 Harmony House was officially announced on February 22 of the same year, alongside the release of the second single from the album, "Something".
-Before the album's release in May 2021, two more singles were released, "Woah Man" (released April 1st) and "Balcony" (released May 6th)..
+Before the album's release in May 2021, two more singles were released, "Woah Man" (released April 1) and "Balcony" (released May 6).
 On May 21, 2021, Harmony House was released alongside the music video for "Medicine", the fifth single from the album.

+"Close to You" was used in the eighth episode of the Netflix series Heartstopper and subsequently appeared on the Heartstopper: Official Mixtape released by Spotify.